learn-co-curriculum/phase-3-regex-match-scan-grep-methods-readme/README.md

 ### Grep

 Grep is an enumerable method for pattern searching in arrays and hashes.
-Similar to `seek`, `grep` will return an array of matching items from an array.
+Similar to `scan`, `grep` will return an array of matching items from an array.

 ```ruby
 names = ["Jeri Faria", "Althea Voth", "Audry Donoho", "Scotty Chaves", "Lance Barrio", "Zachary Newhall", "Stefany Janey", "Tressie Kinsel", "Raven Grimsley", "Marketta Gaylor", "Leota Crowe", "Mazie Norman", "Damien Loffredo"]